 Where can I buy the best executive office chairs in Johannesburg and Cape Town?

 Today, an executive chair is not just about image.
 The high back and premium ergonomic features guarantee that next-level of comfort, and in some instances, leather upholstery.
-What is the difference between Leather, Bonded Leather or Faux Leather?
+What is the difference between the different types of leather used for office chairs?

 A distinguishing feature of the modern chairs is a backrest that includes a headrest of some sort.
 Standard ergonomic features typically include: